MicrosoftDocs/azure-stack-docs/azure-stack/operator/enable-multitenancy.md

 >
 > Run this script again at any time to check the status of the Azure Stack Hub apps in your directory.
 >
-> If you notice issues with creating VMs in Managed Disks (introduced in the 1808 update), a new **Disk Resource Provider** was added requiring this script to be run again.
+> If you notice issues with creating VMs in Managed Disks (introduced in the 1808 update), a new disk resource provider was added, which requires this script to be run again.

 ### Direct users to sign in